robertbraeutigam/scan/README.md

 * Message Id (4 bytes)
 * Payload (encrypted)

-After a message is sent, the sender is required to "rekey" its sending key.
-After a message is received, the receiver is required to "rekey" its receiving key.
-This means messages are perfectly forward secure, as each message is encrypted with a different key.
+After a frame is sent, the sender is required to "rekey" its sending key.
+After a frame is received, the receiver is required to "rekey" its receiving key.
+This means frames are perfectly forward secure, as each frame is encrypted with a different key.

 If any decryption errors occur, meaning that for some reason the sender and receiver becomes out of sync, the connection must be closed.